Changing IP Address

 The more you learn about why people want to hide their IP addresses, the more you should be convinced to give it a try yourself.

 Just in case you’re new to this topic, there are more than a few reasons you might want to hide your IP addresses every now and then, if not all the time:

 - Your IP address gives your location away, sometimes right down to your street

-- Businesses track IP address and may track your coming and going to their website
+- Businesses track IP addresses and may track your coming and going to their website

 - Forums, chatrooms and classified ads can blacklist you, based on your home IP address